 selected film work and projects

-The Nurse of Savage Men will premiere at the 2021 International Videopoetry Festival Videobardo in Spain.
+The Nurse of Savage Men premiered at the 2021 International Videopoetry Festival Videobardo in Spain.
 Created as Ubu Kung.

 6 min 23 seconds

 Touchstone No.1 continues Ubu Kung's exploration of sound and vision as an emotional communication response system.
 Using footage filmed in Tangiers.
 Morocco, Touchstone No.1 is a pause; a chance to stop and take stock of all the current political and social noise.
 The piece has been exhibited in the US (Philadelphia and Milwaukee), Tunisia, Italy and in Coventry Cathedral, UK.

 Bandura Bobo Doll